 Trying lots of different activities and sports – and even playing more than one sport – helps children work out what they like and are good at.
-Like most things, if children do well at a particular physical activity, they’re more likely to stay interested.
+If children do well at a particular physical activity, they’re more likely to stay interested.

 Everyday physical activity for school-age children

 Everyday physical activity can also include walking, riding bikes or scooters around your neighbourhood, and playing outside in your backyard or local park.
-And school-age children are often keen to help with physically engaging household tasks such as gardening or washing the car – something that you might be keen to encourage too!
+And school-age children are often keen to help with physical household tasks like gardening or washing the car – something that you might be keen to encourage too!

 Sport for school-age children

-- learning to lead, follow and be part of a team
+- learn to lead, follow and be part of a team

-First experiences in organised sport don’t have to be as hard or intense as the adult version.
-Many sporting organisations have modified versions of games that are appropriate for children at this age.
+First experiences in organised sports don’t have to be as hard or intense as the adult versions.
+Most sporting organisations have modified versions of games that are appropriate for children at this age.
 These include In2CRICKET, Aussie Hoops basketball, NetSetGo netball, TryRugby and Auskick.

 Modified games have different rules and equipment – for example, a rubber ball instead of a hard cricket ball, a smaller field size or smaller teams.
 This can all help your child develop skills without getting hurt or losing confidence.

 Helping your child get started with organised sport

 You can help your child enjoy sport by giving her plenty of opportunities to practise.
 Children can also get interested in sport through play.
-So a bit of street or backyard cricket can go a long way, for example.
+For example, a bit of street or backyard cricket can build skills and confidence.

-Children often also need help with learning to cope with the emotions of winning and losing.
-If your child gets frustrated, it might be a good idea to suggest a change of thinking, or even a change of activity, so that he doesn’t lose interest in participating in sport.
+Children might also need help with learning to cope with the emotions of winning and losing.
+If your child gets frustrated by not winning, it can help to focus on other aspects of sport, like playing with teammates and meeting new people.
+This can keep up your child’s interest in sport.

 Different children are good at and enjoy different activities.
 If you can afford it, it might be good for your child to try a variety of sports, both team and individual, and to be involved in more than one sport across a year.
 Some local sports clubs offer ‘come and try’ sessions, or short skills programs, so your child can have a go at a different sport without having to pay a lot of money.